 ON MUSIC PAINTING

-Music painting is a new performance art, combining live or recorded music with the artistic creations on canvas, made directly during a concert, recital or dance performance.
+Music painting is a new performance art, combining live music with painting on canvas, made directly during a concert.
 This visual creation follows the musical movement and the colour of sound at the same time, producing a unique experience.